dabao1955/kernel_build_action/README.md

 See [KernelSU 's release note](https://github.com/tiann/KernelSU/releases/tag/v1.0.0) for more details.

 ### How to submit issue about features requests?
 In principle, it only accept Bug Reports and do not accept external Feature Requests; if you want new features, you are welcome to submit a Pull Request.
-It will still develop new features that we think are useful.
+It will still developed new features that we think are useful.

 ## Credits
 - [KernelSU](https://github.com/tiann/KernelSU)